Teaching and tech sometimes seem to be at odds. Teaching is often seen more as an in-person endeavor.

 Those things are often hard to replicate in online spaces.

-Furthermore, I had very little professional developments around making engaging online content and environments, even when I actually taught online.
+Furthermore, I had very few professional developments about making engaging online content and environments, even when I actually taught online.
 Due to this, I think it’s easy to be intimidated, discouraged, and perplexed by having to take your classroom online.

 Those are valid things to feel!
 Of course, you’d feel that way, you were never trained to do the thing you’re being asked to do or choosing to do (as the situation may be).